 I am not sure where I got this idea.
 Probably from Pinterest, but that doesn’t matter.
 What does matter is how freaking good this Loaded Lamb Hummus is!
-We were eating a different version of loaded hummus all winter, with tons of roasted veggies, which I cannot wait to make again.
+We were eating a different version of loaded hummus all winter, with roasted veggies, which I cannot wait to make again.
 Then I saw a post somewhere and decided to change things up, and ever since this become a weekly meal on our table.

 Not only is this recipe loaded with lamb, which happens to be in season right now, but there is also kale, Harissa, Feta, and did I mention, Harissa?
 I am not even sure where I should start, but I will say it again, this is freaking good!
 I am already scheming on some springtime and summer versions to create over the next six months.
-Yep, it is about to become a hummus kind of year.
+It is about to become a hummus kind of year.
 Are you ready for it?

 1 very large shallot, peeled and thinly sliced into rings